Mux-Mastermann/VAT-ID_Validation/README.md

 #### Windows EXE

-This tool was released as an `exe` file for Windows and can be downloaded [here]().
-You just need to unzip the folder and can run the programm without any installation.
+This tool was released as an `exe` file for Windows and can be found and downloaded in the GitHub [release section](https://github.com/Mux-Mastermann/VAT-ID_Validation/releases).
+You just need to download the `exe` from the `Assets` and can run the programm without any installation.

 #### Python / Command-line